Confidentiality Protection in the 2020 US Census of Population and Housing: STATISTICAL AND NONSTATISTICAL USES OF TABULAR DATA

-The DP framework (Bun \& Steinke 2016; Dong et al. 2020; Dwork 2006a; Dwork \& Rothblum 2016; Dwork et al. 2006b,c; Mironov 2017) and the posterior-to-posterior inference system it supports (Kasiviswanathan \& Smith 2014) resolve the Dalenius paradox.
+The DP framework (Bun \& Steinke 2016; Dong et al. 2020; Dwork 2006; Dwork \& Rothblum 2016; Dwork et al. 2006a,b; Mironov 2017) and the posterior-to-posterior inference system it supports (Kasiviswanathan \& Smith 2014) resolve the Dalenius paradox.
 We will stay in his notation.
 The frame without individual $k$ is $\{O\}_F^{-k} = \{\{O\}_F \setminus \{(I_k,C_k)\}\}$.
 Now consider

 which is the ratio of the posterior distribution from Equation (\ref{eq:prior_posterior}) when entity $k \in \{O\}_F$ to the posterior distribution when entity $k \not \in \{O\}_F$.
 Notice that the prior distributions cancel, and that the released statistics $S$ have the same value in the numerator and denominator.
 Equation (\ref{eq:posterior_posterior}) measures the influence of the record $(I_k=millennial,X_k=smoker,Y_k=lung\_cancer)$ when the released statistics are $S$, and DP frameworks provably bound it.
 It quantifies how important individual $k$'s data were to any inference based on the statistic $S$.
 Wasserman \& Zhou (2010, theorem 2.4, p.
 377) used this argument to show that all tests of the hypotheses $H_0:\{O\}_F$ versus $H_1:\{O\}_F^{-k}$ based on Equation (\ref{eq:posterior_posterior}) have power, $(1-\beta)$, bounded by $(1-\beta) \leq \exp({\epsilon}) \ell$, where $\ell$ is the level and $\beta$ is the probability of a type II error of the test, respectively.